 Timothy M. Jones

 I'm a lecturer at the University of Cambridge in the Computer Laboratory.
 From 1 September 2013 I hold a Research Fellowship from EPSRC within the Computer Architecture Group which supports my research into energy-efficiency, reliability and performance from compilers and many-core architectures of the future.
-I'm also a college research associate at St John's and work closely with colleagues at ARM.
+I'm also a member of St John's college and work closely with colleagues at ARM.
 I have an Erdős Number of 6.
 I've recently taken my first tentative steps with a blog about my group's research.

 My research is looking power, performance and reliability of microprocessors in the many-core era.
 I am looking at ways of using the compilers, JITs, dynamic binary translators and the microarchitecture itself to increase performance, save power and deal with the upcoming reliability challenges posed by future technology scaling.
 My current research areas include: